javierriveracastro/betteroll-swade/docs/global_actions.md

 * item_name: selector value must be again a string that this time is compared with the item name.
 * actor_has_effect: Another string selector, will select actors that have an enabled effect whose label contains the string.
 * actor_has_edge: The same, this time it will look for an edge that contains that string.
+* actor_has_hindrance: Like the last two, but for hindrances.

 **complex_selectors:**
 * and_selector: Takes a list of the above selectors and executes the action if all are true i.e: 'and_selector'.
 As an example the following json will select and item that uses fighting skill and is owned by an actor whose name includes Jhon.
+* or_selector: Takes a list of sselectors and executes the action if at least one is true

 ```
 and_selector: [{'selector_type': 'skill', 'selector_value':'figthing}, {'selector_type':'actor', 'selector_value': 'Jhon'}]